notaryproject/notation/specs/commandline/certificate.md

   delete        Delete certificates from the trust store.
 This command only operates on User level. generate-test Generate a test RSA key and a corresponding self-signed certificate. list          List certificates used for verification.
 This command operates on User level and System level. show          Show certificate details given trust store type, named store, and certificate file name.
-If the certificate file contains a certificate chain, all certificates in the chain are displayed starting from the leaf.
+If the certificate file contains multiple certificates, then all certificates are displayed.
 User level has priority over System level.

 Flags:
   -h, --help   help for certificate

-Global Flags:
-      --plain-http   Registry access via plain HTTP
 ```

 ### notation certificate add